chainguard-dev/terraform-aws-chainguard-account-association/README.md

   enforce_group_ids = ["<< enforce group id 1 >>", "<< enforce group id 2 >>"] # Optional, used only when more than one group
 }

-// While the above is global configuration, this module must be invoked for each
+# While the above is global configuration, this module must be invoked for each
-// AWS region containing resources to be monitored by Enforce. module "aws-auditlogs" {
+# AWS region containing resources to be monitored by Enforce.
+module "aws-auditlogs" {
+  # The // here tells terraform that auditlogs is a directory in the repo.
-  source = "chainguard-dev/chainguard-account-association/aws/auditlogs"
+  source = "chainguard-dev/chainguard-account-association/aws//auditlogs"
 }
 ```